 There are general tips that women of all ages can use, such as learning to delay urination, keeping a bladder diary, or performing Kegel exercises.

 Alternative treatments are another excellent way to manage incontinence.
 These treatments will not address the hormonal cause behind most women's incontinence, but they are effective in reducing the physical symptoms in the short and medium term.
 Alternative treatments include acupuncture and biofeedback.

-While these measures often help to reduce the frequency and intensity of incontinent episodes, they are unable to treat the root of the problem, which in many cases is hormonal imbalance.
+While these measures often help to reduce the frequency and intensity of incontinence episodes, they are unable to treat the root of the problem, which, in many cases, is hormonal imbalance.
 However, there are several natural treatments that can treat the hormonal causes of incontinence.
 Continue reading to discover approaches to treatments for incontinence.

 Kegel exercises are one example of a natural treatment for urinary incontinence.
 These exercises help by strengthening the pelvic floor muscles, thereby supporting the bladder.
 It is important to target the underlying cause of the incontinence.
 For more natural treatments to manage urinary incontinence, check out this article.